ADHD Assessments now available at Momwell!LEARN MORE

 As they get older and move up the ladder, they are going to be increasingly on their own with their choices.
 So it’s valuable to have conversations along the way.

-Dr. Vanessa pointed out that social media and technology aren’t inherently bad—and we can shape our children’s relationship with them through modeling and communication.
+Dr. Lapointe pointed out that social media and technology aren’t inherently bad—and we can shape our children’s relationship with them through modeling and communication.
 We might talk about body image and advertisement messaging, or avoiding comparison or unfollowing certain accounts.

 It can be tempting to keep our children away from social media or technology—but it’s also important that we foster their ability to make their own decisions, be wise consumers of technology, and trust themselves to recognize messaging and lean on their values.